ofirte/load_club_data/README.md

 ```

 ## Usage
-Assuming your Excel files are in your working directory.
-If that is not the case use the global path to the files.
+Use the global paths to the files.
 ```python
 python main.py <data_base_file_path> <new_club_data_path> <club_id>
 ```